This one is under progress.

 For the moment this is not a tutorial, maybe for me because I must learn how to use AstroImageJ and what plugins to use if there are any.
 But at the end I hope you will find instruction here how to do it.

 Below you can see one example how it looks when trying to align an optical distorted image.
-It's a seven reference point align.
+It's a seven reference point align, in the example I have used a fisheye lens which is not rectilinear and give high distortion.

 When doing an align with the affine method you do a linear transform of the images you want to fit each other with translation in x and y axis, scaling in x and y axis and last rotation.
 You only need three reference points to do this, with a non linear image like the distorted one above and using more then three reference points will be like a mean value to get the best fit.
 It can not handle nonlinear transformation and that is just that optical distortion are about.
 In this example I used my 16mm fisheye lens and the images are shifted a big amount.